Imp Kerr

 Imp Kerr (born June 6, 1980, Uppsala, Sweden) is a Swedish-French artist living in New York City, mostly known for her fake American Apparel advertisement campaign.
-She is The New Inquirys creative director, and runs the blog The New Shelton Wet/Dry.
+She was The New Inquirys creative director, and ran the blog The New Shelton Wet/Dry from 2006 until 2025.

 Early life and education

 Kerr spent her childhood and teenage years in Paris, France.
 She moved to New York in 1999, where she graduated from NYU with a degree in magazine journalism and a minor in philosophy.
 Kerr has a sister, Rosa, who is three years older than she is.

 Some bits of Kerr's life were documented on her blog "stereohell", but most of the content was taken off at the end of 2009.
-The same content was then reposted, in a fragmented and augmented version, on "shines like gold," an experimental blog she runs for The New Inquiry.
+The same content was then reposted, in a fragmented and augmented version, on "shines like gold," an experimental blog she ran for The New Inquiry from 2012 until 2021.

 Fake American Apparel ads

-In 2007, Kerr started a fake American Apparel ad campaign in New York, which was covered on several blogs.
+In 2007, Kerr started a fake American Apparel ad campaign in New York, which was covered on several blogs:

 "For the uninitiated, over the past few months, a NYC prankster has created several bawdy two-color parodies of AA ads complete with real ad headlines."

+"The artist behind the parody American Apparel advertisements continues to operate in downtown Manhattan, where they are now modifying commercial billboards."

-On September 9, 2008, a video posted on Stereohell.com revealed that the fake ads were Photoshop mockups, something nobody had suspected for one year.
-American Apparel ran a tribute ad on the back cover of Vice (November, 2008), showing a compilation of the fake ads.
+On September 9, 2008, a video posted on Stereohell.com revealed that the fake ads allegedly plastered throughout the city were actually Photoshop mockups, something nobody had suspected for one year.

+In a final twist, American Apparel ran a tribute ad on the back cover of Vice (November, 2008), showing a compilation of the fake ads.

-Wall Street Casino
+Wall Street Casinos

-In December, 2008, Imp Kerr created a set of architectural drawings portraying investment banks as Las Vegas casinos.
+In December 2008, Imp Kerr created a set of architectural drawings portraying investment banks as Las Vegas casinos.

 Imp Kerr's vision was confirmed by The New York Times, in an editorial titled "Wall Street Casino," published on April 28, 2010: "Banks like Goldman turned the financial system into a casino.
 Like gambling, the transactions mostly just shifted money around."

 The drawings were shown in the group exhibition Spacer:One at the Tribeca Grand in New York (2010) and featured in n+1 Occupy #4, April 2012.